sophiethedeveloper/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+   React JS is a JavaScript Library created by Facebook.The main problem solved by react is the development of large applications that have temporal data changes.
+React only enables the view part, so for model and controller parts you need to use other tools.

 1. Describe component state.

+  setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.

 1. Describe props.

+   Refers to a technique for sharing code between React components using a prop whose value is a function.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+   A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+You sync effects using the effect hook which tells React that a component needs to run, or execute, some side effect.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.